Home / Enter a keyword / Contact

 Alteo, a world leader in producing alumina (an aluminum oxide used in aluminum production), has its historic headquarters in Gardanne since 1894.
 Alteo is located a short distance form the Centrale de Provence as the production of aluminum is energy intensive.
 However, France having no bauxite reserves (a sedimentary rock with a high aluminium content), it is imported from Guinea.
 Gardanne, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur, France.

-ITER (International Thermonuclear Experimental Reactor) is a international project involving many countries whose ultimate goal is to prove the feasibility of producing energy from nuclear fusion rather than nuclear fission.
+ITER (International Thermonuclear Experimental Reactor) is an international project involving many countries whose ultimate goal is to prove the feasibility of producing energy from nuclear fusion rather than nuclear fission.
 It is the second most expensive international collaboration after the International Space Station ($150B) with an estimated final cost that could reach up to $65B according to some sources.
 Saint-Paul-lès-Durance, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur, France.